F-ONE-Group/clerk_pypi/README.md

 # CLERK

-`clerk` is a Python library designed to simplify interactions with the Clerk API.
+`clerk-sdk` is a Python library designed to simplify interactions with the Clerk API.
 It provides a robust and user-friendly interface for managing documents, handling API requests, and integrating structured data models into your workflows.
-With built-in support for Prefect task flows and retry mechanisms, `clerk` is ideal for developers looking to streamline their integration with Clerk.
+With built-in support for Prefect task flows and retry mechanisms, `clerk-sdk` is ideal for developers looking to streamline their integration with Clerk.

 ## Features